autophagy/crystalliser-bot/README.md

 ## To-Do

-- Incorporate tweepy to pull images from mentions & reply with the crystallised image
+- Instead of saving output image to disk, just make an in memory object
+- Implement a form of Last Seen ID, to pull mentions past a certain tweet id (no repeats)
 - Test with images with transparency - do transparent pixels wash out surrounding ones?